EricoMartin/LocationApp/README.md

 # LocationApp
-Simple app that displays a users current location in a map fragment.
+Simple Android app that displays a users current location in a map fragment.